0jcs0/faulttolerancescripts/README.md

 ### Parameter to use the authorial script.

+We developed scripts to examine the number of servers at each police station.
+The findings reveal that the State Technology Agencies administer the Virtual Police Stations.
+The states with these stations include Ceará, Paraíba, Pernambuco, and Maranhão.
+These precincts face delays, as noted.
+This is due to insufficient load balancing and lack of data replication.
+This increases the risk of service downtime due to agency failures.
+Also, these systems lack data replication.
+This makes them more susceptible to denial of service attacks.
+Yet, police stations in Alagoas, Bahia, Piauí, Rio Grande do Norte, and Sergipe use Service Data Process (SERPRO) in Brasilia.
+They had no delays and have data replication.

 - In the console, to analyse the virtual police stations in the states of; Alagoas, Bahia, Piauí, Rio Grande Do Norte and Sergipe.
 ```
 python FFanalyse.py -d delegaciavirtual.sinesp.gov.br